Introducing PoIEx - Points Of Intersection Explorer

 Kubernetes Scheduling And Secure Design

 During testing activities, we usually analyze the design choices and context needs in order to suggest applicable remediations depending on the different Kubernetes deployment patterns.
+Scheduling is often overlooked in Kubernetes designs.
+Typically, various mechanisms take precedence, including, but not limited to, admission controllers, network policies, and RBAC configurations.

 Nevertheless, a compromised pod could allow attackers to move laterally to other tenants running on the same Kubernetes node.
 Pod-escaping techniques or shared storage systems could be exploitable to achieve cross-tenant access despite the other security measures.

 Having a security-oriented scheduling strategy can help to reduce the overall risk of workload compromise in a comprehensive security design.
 If critical workloads are separated at the scheduling decision, the blast radius of a compromised pod is reduced.
+By doing so, lateral movements related to the shared node, from low-risk tasks to business-critical workloads, are prevented.

 CloudsecTidbit

-Attackers on a compromised Pod with nothing around
+Attackers on a compromised pod with nothing around

 Kubernetes provides multiple mechanisms to achieve isolation-oriented designs like node tainting or affinity.
 Below, we describe the scheduling mechanisms offered by Kubernetes and highlight how they contribute to actionable risk reduction.